 Accounts and grants receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectable amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts or grants receivable.
-Management believes that an allowance was not required, based on its evaluation of collectability of receivables for the years ended June 30, 2017 and 2016.
+Balances outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts or grants receivable.
+Management believes that an allowance was not required, based on its evaluation of collectability of receivables for the years ended June 30, 2018 and 2017.